 Can I still use WhatsApp with my usual number?

 Yes.
 The eSIM only provides data: your Spanish number remains active on your main SIM, and WhatsApp works the same, linked to that number.
-You simply use the eSIM's data to connect, without changing anything in your messaging apps.
+You simply use the eSIM's data to connect, without changing anything in your messaging applications.

 When should I activate the eSIM, before or upon arrival?

-Install it at home with Wi-Fi, but don't turn on the data until you land in Martinique.
+Install it at home with Wi-Fi, but don't turn on data until you land in Martinique.
 This way, the plan starts counting when you actually use it.
 On iPhone and Android, you can have the line ready and only activate it when you get off the plane.

 Do I need to register my details or passport?